 This is a family facility, please watch your language and behavior; .

 Drink responsibly or be prepare for a visit by the Lake Delton Police.

-Clean your site by Memorial Day
+Clean your site by second Saturday in June

 Trailers are to be maintained and cleaned so as to avoid a build-up of moss or mildew on the siding.
 Many trailers and add-a-rooms have been neglected and are covered (especially on the north side) with a green mossy build-up.
 Many other trailers and add-a-rooms have dirt streaks and stains running down the sides from a build-up of debris on the roof.

 It is the member's responsibility to perform these maintenance tasks on their property.
 If you are unable to clean up your site by second Saurday in June, please call the office.
 We'll have names of people who will cleanup your site for a fee.

 We have been lax in the enforcement of these guidelines and it shows.
 Over the next couple of months, notices will be given to sites failing to meet these responsibilities.
 Again, if you have any questions about this requirement, please refer to the rules and regulations that you, as a member signed; and/or inquire at the office or speak with a board member.

 * For more information, please see - Camp Delton Club, inc Rules & Regulations Revised (July 20, 2019) Section 3 - Rules and regulations relating to the structures.